What are the Symptoms of Glaucoma?

 Angle-Closure Glaucoma

-• Sudden symptoms, such as eye pain, redness, and blurred vision
+• Sudden eye pain, redness, and blurred vision

-• Severe headache, not necessarily limited to the area around the affected eye
+• Severe headache, possibly extending beyond the affected eye

 Normal-Tension Glaucoma